Lawyer: Brown didn't drive toward deputies; Lynch: Video shows Brown no threat

 “We were able to see some critical footage that I think yields truth, transparency to what we all thought we would see from the beginning,” Lynch said.

-In the videos, Brown is seen sitting in his vehicle possibly talking on a cellphone when a team of deputies arrive at his house at around 8:30 a.m., Wednesday, April 21.
+In the videos, Brown is seen sitting in his vehicle possibly talking on a cellphone when a team of deputies arrive at his house at about 8:30 a.m., Wednesday, April 21.

 “At all times his hands are visible,” Lynch said of Brown’s response.
 “At all times you can see that he was not a threat.”